 These burgers freeze well.
 I tend to cook the whole batch then freeze any left overs.
 You can then cook them from frozen: pop them in the oven at 180C for about 15-20 minutes, or until they are cooked through and crispy.

 Free from: oil, soya, yeast

-Gluten free: use suitable grains and gluten free oats
+Gluten free: use gluten free oats

 Wheat free: use suitable grains

 - 1 tbsp milled chia or linseed

 - 2 handfuls kale or spinach

 - 3 heaped tbsp walnuts (or other nuts) (optional)